New in v2.0 π¶

 Overview of changes:

-What are the reason for the changes?
-Generally the many inconsistencies in the library made it hard to maintain without introducing breaking changes and we do think that there is multiple import areas to expand in, e.g. adding new benchamrk for image embeddings, support new model types in general making the library more accecible.
+What are the reasons for the changes?
+Generally the many inconsistencies in the library made it hard to maintain without introducing breaking changes and we do think that there are multiple important areas to expand in, e.g. [adding new benchmark for image embeddings]1, support new model types in general making the library more accessible.
 We have already been able to add many new feature in v2.0, but hope that this new version allow us to keep doing so without breaking backward compatibility.
 See upgrading from v1 for specific deprecations and how to fix them.

-Evaluations is not a lot easier using mteb.evaluate
+Evaluations are now a lot easier using mteb.evaluate,

 results = mteb.evaluate(model, tasks)